sueszli/fast-snek/README.md

 - multiprocessing

      - https://docs.python.org/3/library/multiprocessing.html
-     - https://docs.python.org/3/library/concurrent.futures.html (same functionality but inspired by java, more high level)
+     - https://docs.python.org/3/library/concurrent.futures.html (same functionality but inspired by java)

      - this is the intended way: by running multiple system processes, each with its python interpreter that has its own GIL and memory space.